 The Proposed Expenditure model starts with your proposed expenditure profile and predicts the future condition outcome.
 The capacity has always been there to create a proposed expenditure profile that delivered a desired condition outcome but it is an iterative process.
-The Feb 2013 amendment to the software allows you to set your condition outcome criteria and the program undertakes the iterative process to deliver the expenditure profile that will achieve it.
+The Feb 2013 amendment allows you to set your condition outcome criteria and the program undertakes the iterative process to deliver the matched expenditure profile to achieve this outcome.